darlacameron/intro-to-d3-nicar-2020/README.md

 #### Canvas

 Canvas, like SVG, is tool you can use to draw graphics that comes built-in to your browser.
 The big difference is that Canvas is a raster (read: pixel) rather than vector-based technology.
 It is not resolution-independent, so if you blow it up it will look pixelated.
 In fact, the default Canvas pixel ratio looks pixelated on today’s high density displays (you can adjust this to match the display).

 [Link: MDN documentation for Canvas][41]

 The way you work with Canvas in D3 is quite different as well.
 The biggest thing is that the Join pattern doesn’t work anymore, which means that D3’s convenient transitions are out the window as well.
 The reason being that Canvas doesn’t have different DOM elements for each shape.
 Instead there is one DOM element (the `<canvas>`) and you have to paint each shape individually onto it.

-<<<<<<< HEAD
 For instance, to draw a rectangle, instead of a `<rect>` there is [`.fillRect()`][42].
 To draw a circle there is [`.arc()`][43].
 If you want to draw many shapes based on your data you’ll need to loop over your data instead of using a data join.
 If you want to implement an animation, you’ll need to write code that draws each frame in succession.
 Implementing interaction is also more complex because there is no built-in way for the browser to tell whether the place you tapped has a shape on it or not – you have to manage this yourself.

 The main reason to use Canvas over SVG is that it performs much better when your graphic is complex, for instance, a scatter plot with thousands of circles or a map with detailed country borders.
 Where this makes a big difference is if you want to animate your graphic.

 D3 feels more native when working with SVG, but a few parts of D3 can be used with either SVG or Canvas.
 The generators in [the d3-shape module][44] can be used with either technology.
 Likewise, [d3.geoPath][45] can be used to draw GeoJSON features on an SVG or Canvas-based map.

 You can mix SVG and Canvas to get the best of both worlds.
 For instance, the Washington Post’s [database of school shootings][46] uses a canvas layer for animation and an SVG layer for axes, annotations and interaction.
 Another example is [this graphic][47] which shows how each county voted in the presidential elections from 2000-2012.
 The axes and labels are drawn in SVG while the lines for all the counties are in Canvas.

 #### Some useful tutorials
 - [The 2019 version of this class][48]